Prostitution in Los Angeles in the 19th century: Integrated Neighborhoods

 The sex trade formed neighborhoods with ethnic or race-specific names like Chinatown, Little Tokyo, and the “Colored” District.
 Prostitution was centered in Chinatown in the late nineteenth century and spread east into Skid Row and south along Central Avenue which increased diversity by attracting people from other parts of the city.
 Prostitutes tended to go to these areas because there was less police activity.
 Many middle-class Americans at this time allowed prostitution as long as it stayed in the mixed-ethnic working-class districts.
 Restricting prostitution to mixed-ethnic neighborhoods increased diversity and possibility for inter-ethnoracial contact within the sex trade.

-City Administration of Los Angeles
+City Administration

 Like many other American cities in the late nineteenth century, the city administration of Los Angeles was geared towards regulation of illegal business instead of criminalization or eradication.
 Accepting illegal businesses like prostitution fueled these parties within the red-light district.
 The best locations for prostitution to occur was far from the view of city officials.
 This is why most who were successful in prostitution did so in buildings far from street view on higher levels or at the back of buildings.
 They tended to be far away from single-family homes.
 Buildings on the corner of Commercial and Los Angeles checked off these boxes as they were small rooms, not on the first floor, and, and with no single-family homes nearby.